cardano-foundation/bls/nova-prover/README.md

 </details>

-## Benchmarks — Nova IVC (Implementation 8 step-chain vs Implementation 9 NIFS)
+## Benchmarks — Nova IVC (Implementation 8 step-chain vs Implementation 9 NIFS vs Implementation 10 sumcheck)

 Measured with `cargo run --release --bin benchmark_nova -- --circuit <step.r1cs> --steps <witness-dir>` (and `--nifs` for the fold) on a single machine / single core, keys kept in memory, transcript hashing excluded (microseconds per step).
 Each run performs a fresh single-party ceremony, folds every step witness, and verifies the result.
 All numbers in a row come from the **same run**, so the two implementations are directly comparable.
 Step witnesses use full-size state values (for the ed25519 circuits: base-2⁸⁵ limbs, since the scalar-mul step range-checks each limb < 2⁸⁵), so the MSMs see realistic scalars.